HISTORY OF HOPE ARTS GALLERY - written 2021

 While paintings were the first art the gallery displayed, we now exhibit art of many disciplines.
 Woodblock prints, decorative and functional pottery, paper arts, digital photography and painting, fibre arts, jewellery, metal sculpture, pine needle work and books fill the gallery with colour.
 Our card rack has to be seen!
 And all this magic is created by local artists.

-Now in its twenty third year, the gallery is still going strong.
+Now in its twenty fifth year, the gallery is still going strong.
 We host visitors from around the world.
 A volunteer has opened the front door on Fort Street, to the public, more than thirty five hundred times.
 More than two hundred and twenty five monthly 'Back Room Shows’ have featured local and out of town artists.
-Raw beginners from the Art Machine and Hope Secondary, and the more accomplished internationally awarded sculptor, John Henry Weaver, and art professor/hotelier George Rychter, have filled the Back Room with their visions.
+Raw beginners from the Art Machine and Hope Secondary, and the more accomplished internationally awarded sculptor, John Barney Weaver, and art professor/hotelier George Rychter, have filled the Back Room with their visions.

 Years after that nerve wracking start in 1998, our artists still face the trepidation and thrill when they see their artwork displayed.
 Beyond the work that each artist and volunteer contributes, our success is reliant on the good will and encouragement of our town, and visitors passing through.
 Hope Arts Gallery is fortunate to receive substantial support from Hope’s business community who advertise in our ‘Art Walk’ map and from the District of Hope.
 Hope’s citizens bring visiting family and friends in to view artwork.
 Proudly Canadian, we are gratified to see tourists take home a bit of Canada with them.
 When locals do the same, we are delighted to have connected on such a personal note.